The lonely sprint

 /pdca qa sprint-refactor-H # qa-test-generator + qa-monitor

-/pdca report sprint-refactor-H # completion report with quality gatesEight commands.
-Per sprint.
-Nine times — seventy-two prompts to drive the day.
-Most of them were ceremony rather than decision.
-That friction is exactly the thing that produced the wrapper I will describe in two sections.
 For now: the bkit state machine refuses to advance if a quality gate fails — typecheck, architecture violations, matrix-to-code sync, L1-L5 tests.
-I do not run tsc --noEmit myself anymore; the gate does.
-I do not measure architecture violations myself; measure-arch-violations.ts does, and the result is checked in as arch-baseline.json so the next sprint cannot regress without me being told.
+I don't run tsc --noEmit myself anymore.
+The gate does.
+I don't count architecture violations myself. measure-arch-violations.ts does.
+The result is checked in as arch-baseline.json, so the next sprint can't slide backwards without me hearing about it.

 From one sprint to thirty

-A single sprint is not the unit of work.
-The four-month roadmap is.
-The plan lives in docs/01-plan/sprint-master/ — thirteen documents covering thirty sprints across seven phases, each sprint with explicit dependencies on its predecessors.
 One slash command, /sprint-status, reads four sources at once — bkit's pdca-status.json, the architecture-violation arch-baseline.json, the GitHub issue list, and the master plan markdown — and renders one screen:

 Sprint Master Plan — Progress